-Dexter is one of my favorite shows running, and its fourth season may be the series’ strongest yet, thanks largely to the continued outstanding work of series stars Michael C. Hall and Jennifer Carpenter, and one of the most memorably terrifying villains of recent TV memory, from the Emmy-winning John Lithgow.
+Dexter is one of my favorite shows running.
+Its fourth season may be the series’ strongest yet, thanks largely to the continued outstanding work of series stars Michael C. Hall and Jennifer Carpenter, and one of the most memorably terrifying villains of recent TV memory, from the Emmy-winning John Lithgow.

 Despite its minor weaknesses, this is easily the series’ most powerful and engaging season since the first.
-Dexter lives or dies on its central storyline, the performances of Hall and Carpenter, the formidability of its villain, and the thorniness of its ethical questions — and on these points, season four hits it out of the park.
+Dexter lives or dies on its central storyline, the performances of Hall and Carpenter, the formidability of its villain, and the thorniness of its ethical questions.
+On these points, season four hits it out of the park.
 Needless to say, I recommend the series in general and this season in particular.